An Information Theory-inspired Strategy for Automatic Network Pruning: Related Work

 \section{Related Work}

-There are a large amount works that aim at compressing CNNs and employing information theory into deep learning, where the main approaches are summarized as follows.
+There are a large amount {of} works that aim at compressing CNNs and employing information theory {in} deep learning. {Most network compression methods are introduced in Sec.~\ref{sec:intro}, where the rest} approaches are summarized as follows.

-\textbf{Automatic Network Pruning.} Following previous works \cite{yang2018netadapt, wang2020revisiting, dong2019network, liu2019metapruning, yu2019autoslim, he2018amc}, automatic network pruning adapts channels of a pre-trained model automatically to a specific platform (\emph{e.g.,} mobile, IoT devices) under a given resource budget.
-Similar works that modifying channels to reduce its FLOPs and speedup its inference have been proposed \cite{wen2016learning, luo2017thinet, li2016pruning, wang2020revisiting, dong2019network, liu2019metapruning, yu2019autoslim, he2018amc} in the literature, which is known as network pruning.
+\textbf{{Automated} Network Pruning.} Following previous works \cite{yang2018netadapt, wang2020revisiting, dong2019network, liu2019metapruning, yu2019autoslim, he2018amc}, {automated} network pruning adapts channels of a pre-trained model automatically to a specific platform (\emph{e.g.,} mobile, IoT devices) under a given resource budget.
+Similar works that {modify} channels to reduce its FLOPs and speedup its inference have been proposed \cite{wen2016learning, luo2017thinet, li2016pruning, wang2020revisiting, dong2019network, liu2019metapruning, yu2019autoslim, he2018amc} in the literature, which is known as network pruning.
 Most of the pruning-based methods have been discussed in Sec.~\ref{sec:intro}.
 Therefore, we select the two most related works \cite{molchanov2019taylor, lin2018accelerating}, which proposed to prune networks by designing a global metric.
 However, these methods are still far from satisfactory.
-On one hand, there is a significant performance and architecture gap compared to search based methods \cite{liu2019metapruning, yu2019autoslim, he2018amc}.
+On one hand, there is a significant performance and architecture gap compared to search-based methods \cite{liu2019metapruning, yu2019autoslim, he2018amc}.
 On the other hand, these methods also need an extra iterative optimization step to recover the performance.
-In this case, search based methods and global metric based methods require almost the same computation resources.
+In this case, search-based methods and global metric-based methods require almost the same computation resources.
 In contrast, our method shows superior performance compared to search based methods.
-Besides, we do not need any iterative training or search in our method and generating an optimal architecture only takes a few seconds.
+Besides, we do not need any iterative training or search in our method, and generating an optimal architecture only takes a few seconds.